About Your Council

 The Amenities Committee looks after seven play areas, Jubilee Lake Nature Reserve, Jacqui Woolford Memorial Park, Down View Cemetery, CCTV, open spaces under its ownership and the Public Conveniences at Borough Fields Shopping Centre and Jubilee Lake and recently Church Street Allotments.

-The Revenue & Resources Committee is responsible for making financial decisions and dealing with staffing matters, along with management of its investments such as Merchants House.
+The Revenue & Resources Committee is responsible for making financial decisions and dealing with staffing matters, along with management of its investments such as Merchant House.
 It also oversees Town Events, for example Christmas Lights & Shopping Evening held ever year around November / December time.
 It interacts with the community by giving grants to support local organisations.

 The Planning Committee meets when it is deemed necessary to discuss the Town Council’s response as a consultee to planning applications submitted to Wiltshire Council.